-Waterbody Type Single-Sample Value (Enterococcus Colonies/100 ml) Geometric Mean (Enterococcus Colonies/100 ml) Statistical Threshold Value Primary Contact Recreation Fresh Waters 185 100 Primary Contact Recreation Marine Waters 104 35 Secondary Contact Recreation Fresh Waters 925 500 Secondary Contact Recreation Marine Waters 520 175 Marine Coastal Recreation Waters from the Delaware Bay to the Maryland State Line The Geometric Mean of samples collected over a 30 day period shall not exceed 35.
-The statistical threshold value of samples collected over a 30 day period shall not exceed 130 in more than 10 percent of the samples collected.
+Waterbody Type Single-Sample Value (Enterococcus Colonies/100ml) Geometric Mean (Enterococcus Colonies/100ml) Primary Contact Recreation Fresh Waters 185 100 Primary Contact Recreation Marine Waters 104 35 Secondary Contact Recreation Fresh Waters 925 500 Secondary Contact Recreation Marine Waters 520 175

-The purpose of these criteria is to provide the Department with a basis to assess water quality trends and pollution control needs with regard to primary and secondary contact recreation in waters of the State and to meet Federal Beaches Environmental Assessment and Coastal Health (BEACH) Act Requirements.
+The purpose of these criteria is to provide the Department with a basis to assess water quality trends and pollution control needs with regard to primary and secondary contact recreation in waters of the State and to meet Federal BEACH Act Requirements.
 The criteria apply to enterococcus bacteria determined by the Department to be of non-wildlife origin based on best scientific judgment using available information.
 Swimming in waters affected by runoff during runoff periods may present an elevated risk of gastrointestinal illness and is not recommended.